-The original white copy of the CDR and logsheets are to be completed and returned to AFMA within three days of unloading the consignment.
+The original white copy of the CDR is to be completed and returned to AFMA within three days of unloading the consignment.

-Note: Each page of the logbook and CDR is numbered and therefore any spoiled or incorrectly completed pages must be clearly marked and returned to AFMA.
+Note: Each page of the CDR is numbered and therefore any spoiled or incorrectly completed pages must be clearly marked and returned to AFMA.